 Standardized tests are administered periodically.
-Tests keep parents and teachers apprised of individual students' strengths and challenges, as well as those of an entire grade level or class.
+Tests keep families and teachers apprised of individual student's strengths and challenges and those of an entire grade level or class.
 The school recognizes that these tests are only one measure of a child's performance.
-We will share the student's test scores with his/her parents and teachers.
+We will share the students' test scores with their parents, guardians, and teachers.
 Families not current with their financial obligations to the school will not receive standardized testing reports.